cuongdtone/ECG_classification/README.md

 # Traning
-Thank for author of https://github.com/onlyzdd/ecg-diagnosis
+Thank for author of repo: https://github.com/onlyzdd/ecg-diagnosis
 Model at: models/resnet34_CPSC_all_42.pth
 Result at: result
 ## Evaluate: